-- Lower dolly landing gear.
+- Lower the dolly landing gear.

-- · Disconnect safety chains.
+- Disconnect the safety chains.

-- Apply converter gear spring brakes or chock wheels.
+- Apply the converter gear spring brakes or chock the wheels.

-- Release pintle hook on first semi-trailer.
+- Release the pintle hook on the first semitrailer.

-- Slowly pull clear of dolly.
+- Slowly pull clear of the dolly.

-- Never unlock the pintle hook with the dolly still under the rear trailer.
-The dolly tow bar may fly up, possibly causing injury, and making it very difficult to re-couple.
+Never unlock the pintle hook with the dolly still under the rear trailer.
+The dolly tow bar may fly up, possibly causing injury, and making it very difficult to re-couple the equipment.

-7.2.3 - Coupling and Uncoupling Triple Trailers
+7.2.3 Coupling & Uncoupling Triple Trailers

-Couple Tractor/First Semitrailer to Second/ Third Trailers
+Couple Tractor & First Semitrailer to Second, Third Trailers

-- Couple tractor to first trailer.
-Use the method already described for coupling tractorsemitrailers. - Move converter dolly into position and couple first trailer to second trailer using the method for coupling doubles.
-Triples rig is now complete.
+- Couple the tractor to the first trailer.
+Use the method already described for coupling tractor-semitrailers. - Move the converter dolly into position and couple first trailer to second trailer using the method for coupling doubles.
+The triple trailer combination is now complete.

-Uncouple Triple-trailer Rig
+Uncouple Triple-trailer Combination

-- Uncouple third trailer by pulling the dolly out, then unhitching the dolly using the method for uncoupling doubles. - Uncouple remainder of rig as you would any double-bottom rig using the method already described.
+- Uncouple the third trailer by pulling the dolly out, then unhitching the dolly using the method for uncoupling doubles. - Uncouple the remainder of the vehicle as you would any double-bottom vehicle using the method already described.

-7.2.4 - Coupling and Uncoupling Other Combinations
+7.2.4 Coupling & Uncoupling Other Combinations

 The methods described so far apply to the more common tractor-trailer combinations.
 However, there are other ways of coupling and uncoupling the many types of truck-trailer and tractor-trailer combinations that are in use.
 There are too many to cover in this manual.
-You will need to learn the correct way to couple and uncouple the vehicle(s) you will drive according to the manufacturer and/or owner specifications.
+You will need to learn the correct way to couple the vehicle(s) you will drive according to the manufacturer and/or owner specifications.

-7.3 - Inspecting Doubles and Triples
+7.3 Inspecting Doubles & Triples

-Use the seven-step inspection procedure described in Section 2 to inspect your combination vehicle.
+Use the seven-step inspection procedure described in Chapter 2 to inspect your combination vehicle.
 There are more things to inspect on a combination vehicle than on a single vehicle.
-Many of these items are simply more of what you would find on a single vehicle.
-(For example, tires, wheels, lights, reflectors, etc.) However, there are also some new things to check.
+Many of these items are simply more of what you would find on a single vehicle (for example, tires, wheels, lights, reflectors, etc.); however, there are also some new things to check.
 These are discussed below.

-7.3.1 - Additional Checks
+7.3.1 Additional Checks

-Do these checks in addition to those already listed in Section 2, Step 5: Do a Walk-around Inspection.
+Do these checks in addition to those already listed in Chapter 2, Step 5: Do the Walk-around Inspection.

-- Coupling System Areas
+Coupling System Areas

-- > Check fifth wheel (lower).
+Check fifth wheel (lower):

 - Securely mounted to frame.

 - No missing or damaged parts.

 - Enough grease.

-- No visible space between upper and lower fifth wheel.
+- ➤ No visible space between trailer apron and fifth wheel plate.

-- Locking jaws around the shank, not the head of kingpin.
+- ➤ Locking jaws around the shank, not the head, of the kingpin.

-- Release arm properly seated and safety latch/lock engaged.
+Fifth wheel release arm properly seated and safety latch/lock engaged.

-- Check fifth wheel (upper).
+Check fifth wheel (upper):

-- Glide plate securely mounted to trailer frame.

-- Kingpin not damaged.

-- Air and electric lines to trailer.

-- Electrical cord firmly plugged in and secured.

-- Air-lines properly connected to glad hands, no air leaks, properly secured with enough slack for turns.

-- All lines free from damage.
+- Glide plate (apron) securely mounted to the trailer frame. - Kingpin not damaged. - Air and electric lines to trailer. - Electrical cord firmly plugged in and secured. - Air lines properly connected to glad hands, no air leaks, properly secured with enough slack for turns. - All lines free from damage.

-- Sliding fifth wheel.
+Sliding fifth wheel:

 - Slide not damaged or parts missing.

 - Properly greased.

 - All locking pins present and locked in place.

 - If air powered, no air leaks.

-- Check that fifth wheel is not so far forward that the tractor frame will hit landing gear, or cab will hit the trailer, during turns.
+- Check that fifth wheel is not so far forward that tractor frame will hit the landing gear, or the cab of the tractor hit the trailer during turns.

-Landing Gear
+Landing Gear: